aliaksandr-tsukanau/cargopy/docs/callbacks.rst

 What if I need an emergency stop?
 ---------------------------------

-You can raise :meth:`happyly.StopPipeline` inside any callback - and the pipeline will be stopped immediately.
+You can raise :code:`happyly.StopPipeline` inside any callback - and the pipeline will be stopped immediately.
 Well, actually :code:`on_stopped` will be invoked then, as the last resort to finish up.